dinowins/weather-underground-react/README.md

 # _Weather Underground React Clone_

-#### _This is a Weather Underground clone created using React, 04/19/19_

 #### By _**Dino Nguyen**_

 ## Description

-_This is a template that has been created for anyone to use.
-Clone it down and it will work.
-This template also includes scss styling._
+_This is a clone of the Weather Underground website created with React._

 ## Component Tree